ryedin/site/_posts/2016-12-16-challenges-of-efs.md

 ---
-title: "EFS: The Good, the Bad and the Ugly"
+title: The Challenges of EFS
 author: Noah Zoschke
 twitter: nzoschke
 ---